LoaloaF/UnityRatVR/Assets/scripts/README.md

 - Actions
     - P0800_TrialStartLinearTrack
-        - Reset most indicators: timers, successIndicator, currentRewardNum, rewardSuckedIndicator, etc
+        - Reset most indicators: timers, successIndicator, currentRewardNum, rewardSuckedIndicator, etc. firstRewardNum records the number of rewards the animal received in the first rewarding location (only used when "DR"/double reward is switched on)
         - Manipulate the forward gain if "GF" is in trialVariablesDict
         - Randomly choose which texture to display on cue zone, or affected if "NP" is in trialVariablesDict
         - Flip the cue and reward matching if "RF" is in trialVariablesDict